SidharthA42/PourcastAI/README.md

 ## The 3.4 GB question

-Keep the whole Kaggle file locally, but you never load it all. **DuckDB** reads the CSV directly with SQL and materialises only the busiest **25 items × 20 stores over the last 12 months** into `pourcast.db`.
+Keep the whole Kaggle file locally, but never load it all. **DuckDB** reads the CSV directly with SQL and materialises only the busiest **25 items × 20 stores over the last 12 months** into `pourcast.db`.
 Resize via `TOP_N_ITEMS` / `TOP_M_STORES` / `MONTHS_BACK` at the top of `build_database.py`. **Never commit the CSV or the DB** —